ENG517/Procedure/millere/p-tca-website-upload-post.md

 9. Copy and paste the blog’s copy in the “Type / to choose a block” section.

+> Note: Choosing a block via the plus box on the right hand side of your screen allows you to add additional features to your post.
+These features are not applicable for current standards surrounding the TCA blog post uploading process.

 10. Press the “Publish” button in the upper right corner.

+> Optional: To set a blog image, click “Settings” next to the “Publish” button and set your featured image.

 11. Review blog settings and assign “TCA Blog” category.
 If applicable, you may add tags and assign additional categories.